-1. Accessible units: For UFAS accessible units, resident and applicant families that include a member with a disability, who is verified to need the features of such units shall be given preference for admission over a family that does not include a member with such a disability.

-b.
-When a UFAS accessible unit becomes available, it shall be offered first to a current resident who needs the features of the unit, and second (if there are no residents who need the features and will accept a transfer) to an applicant family with a member who needs the accessibility features.

-2. Income targeting: At least 40 percent of public housing admissions in every year shall be families of Extremely Low Income (as defined in Section XIII, Definition of Terms).
+- Accessible units: For UFAS accessible units, resident and applicant families that include a member with a disability, who is verified to need the features of such units shall be given preference for admission over a family that does not include a member with such a disability. - a.
+Persons needing more features of a specific unit will be given preference over persons needing fewer features of the units available. - b.
+When a UFAS accessible unit becomes available, it shall be offered first to a current resident who needs the features of the unit, and second (if there are no residents who need the features and will accept a transfer) to an applicant family with a member who needs the accessibility features. - 2.
+Income targeting: At least 40 percent of public housing admissions in every year shall be families of Extremely Low Income (as defined in Section XIII, Definition of Terms). - 3.
+De-concentration: If at any time, one of DHA's public housing properties has an average tenant income greater than 15 percent higher than DHA-wide average income, extremely low and very low income applicants will be targeted for admission until it is within 15 percent of DHA-wide average income.

-10 This preference shall not apply to units in general occupancy properties.

-3. De-concentration: If at any time, one of DHA's public housing properties has an average tenant income greater than 15 percent higher than DHA-wide average income, extremely low and very low income applicants will be targeted for admission until it is within 15 percent of DHA-wide average income.
 In addition, DHA may offer voluntary transfers from higher income properties to lower income properties to help achieve de-concentration goals.
 It is not practical to try to attract higher income applicants to the lower income properties because there are virtually no higher income applicants to attract.